top of page

 Prairiewood's Emergent Curriculum draws inspiration from educational philosophies including the forest school model, inquiry- and project-based learning, and place-based education.
 Microschool students work with an Advisor each year to develop the "Learning Map" (individualized learning plan) that will best meet the student's needs, abilities, interests, and learning strengths.
 On-site learning time includes a wide range of engaging, interdisciplinary classes selected by the students, and at-home learning days may include an online or print curriculum chosen to help prepare the student to meet their goals.
 Caregiver input is important to us as we take into account your family's needs and goals as a part of this process as well.

-If you're looking for individual classes for your students (rather than the full-time Microschool), we do offer those as well... see more here.
+If you're looking for individual classes for your students (rather than enrollment in our full-time Microschool program), we do offer those as well... see more here.

 Please chat with a class mentor or email prairiewood@stfrancisofthewoods.org if you have any additional questions!